• USD

 Highlights

-• Explore Makapansgat caves and learn South Africa’s deep-time story.
+• Explore Makapansgat and South Africa’s deep archaeological history.

 Overnight: Mopane Bush Lodge